Add a sense of movement to the background of your next card or scrapbook page by creating a quick starburst overlay.

 - Set the Opacity between 5% and 30%.

 Here is how I used this tutorial on a scrapbook page.
-I’d love to see what you create in our Qwik Tutorial Gallery.
+I’d love to see what you create.
+Please share it with us in our Community Gallery.

 Page: Noah by Jen White